ampproject/amphtml/extensions/amp-pinterest/amp-pinterest.md

 height=20 width=40
 ```

-Small rectangular button with pin count to the right, using `data-count="beside"`
+Small rectangular button with pin count to the right, using `data-count="beside"`:

 ```html
 height=28 width=85
 ```

-Small rectangular button with pin count on top, using `data-count="above"`
+Small rectangular button with pin count on top, using `data-count="above"`:

 ```html
 height=50 width=40
 ```

-Large rectangular button using `data-height="tall"`
+Large rectangular button using `data-height="tall"`:

 ```html
 height=28 width=56
 ```

-Large rectangular button with pin count to the right, using `data-tall="true"` and `data-count="beside"`
+Large rectangular button with pin count to the right, using `data-tall="true"` and `data-count="beside"`:

 ```html
 height=28 width=107
 ```

-Large rectangular button with pin count on top, using `data-height="tall"` and `data-count="above"`
+Large rectangular button with pin count on top, using `data-height="tall"` and `data-count="above"`:

 ```html
 height=66 width=56
 ```

-Small circular button using `data-round="true"`
+Small circular button using `data-round="true"`:

 ```html
 height=16 width=16
 ```

-Large circular button using `data-round="true"` and `data-height="tall"`
+Large circular button using `data-round="true"` and `data-height="tall"`:

 ```html
 height=32 width=32